-- Defines a single schema, across many dissimilar input datasets.
+- Defines a single schema across many dissimilar input datasets.
 This schema is used for processing.
 See Defining a Single Schema.

 - Powers entity resolution by machine learning with attribute-specific configurations.
 See Configuring Machine Learning.

-Once you upload data, you can create your unified dataset.
+After you upload data, you can create your unified dataset.

-- Navigate to the Schema Mapping page.
+- In a mastering project, select the Schema Mapping page.